-As I conclude, I wish to express my appreciation to the entire distinguished Shareholders, Board of Directors, Management and Staff of our esteemed Company for their hard work, loyalty and commitment.
+As I conclude, I wish to express my appreciation to the entire distinguished Shareholders for your patience, Board, Management and Staff of our esteemed company for their hard work, loyalty and commitment without which it would have been impossible to achieve this feat.

 God bless you all.
-Thank you.
+Thank you

-John-Bede Anthonio Chairman FRC/2013/NIAECHI/000004145
+JOHN BEDE-ANTONIO Chairman FRC/2013/NIAECHI/0000004145